sbender9/signalk-empirbus-plugin/README.md

 `electrical/controls/<ID>/meta/displayName`   (Display name of control)

-`electrical/controls/<ID>/associatedDevic` (Address of device, e.g. {"instance":0,"switch":0} or {"instance":0,"dimmer":0})
+`electrical/controls/<ID>/associatedDevice/instance` (Technical device address: Instance in EmpirBus API)
+`electrical/controls/<ID>/associatedDevice/device` (Technical device address: Device in instance in EmpirBus API e.g. "switch 0" or "dimmer 0")
 `electrical/controls/<ID>/source` (Information what plugin needs to take care of device)
 `electrical/controls/<ID>/dataModel` (Bus Data Model, e.g. from the EmpirBus programming)

 `electrical/controls/<ID>/manufacturer/name`
 `electrical/controls/<ID>/manufacturer/model`

-`<ID>` is the device identifier, concattenated from the name of digital switching system and a system plugin proprietary decive address (systemname:deviceaddress), e.g. for EmpirBus NXT devices this is empirBusNxt:instance<instance>:dimmer|switch<#>
+`<ID>` is the device identifier, concattenated from the name of digital switching system and a system plugin proprietary device address (systemname-deviceaddress), e.g. for EmpirBus NXT devices this is empirBusNxt-instance<instance>-dimmer|switch<#>
 `<instance>` is the ID of the respective EmpirBus NXT API component for 3rd party communication 0..49
 `<#>` is the ID of the dimmer (0..1) or switch (0..7)
 `state` is state of switch or dimmer 'on' or 'off'